fishline/Py2crazy/README.md

 and range of column numbers corresponding to the source code snippet that produced that particular instruction.

-2. Peephole optimizations are disabled so that bytecodes match source code more closely.
+2. Peephole optimizations and opcode prediction macros are disabled so that bytecodes match source code more closely.

 3. Debuggers now call the trace function at (roughly) each executed